Fort Anderson |

 (1776), Clemson

-A Patriot fort, also sometimes referred to as Fort Salvador, located on the site of Seneca Old Town.
+A Patriot fort, also sometimes referred to as Fort Salvador, located on or near the site of the Cherokee Seneca Old Town.
 A battle occurred here in August 1776 between Partiot forces and the Indians.
-A small monument is located on the grounds of Clemson University behind Tillman Hall.
-John C. Calhoun's mansion "Fort Hill" was named after this fort.
+A small monument (1908) is located on the grounds of Clemson University behind Tillman Hall, at the end of Dyke Road.
+The exact location is lost to history, possibly now under Lake Hartwell.
+John C. Calhoun's mansion "Fort Hill", originally built in 1803 and later bought by his mother-in-law, was named in reference to this fort.

 Oconee Station (State Historic Site)